OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-1/index.md

 Deploying software and infrastructure in your environment is something all software engineers need to do, whether we're running on-premises or cloud environments.
 Introducing automation into the process can help to drive efficiency and consistency.

-Octopus Deploy is a tool that helps customers accelerate repeatable, reliable, and traceable deployments across cloud and on-premises infrastructure.
+Octopus Deploy is a platform that helps customers accelerate repeatable, reliable, and traceable deployments across cloud and on-premises infrastructure.

-Being able to handle software and infrastructure deployment, Octopus is a great tool for developers, DevOps engineers, DevOps managers, and system administrators.
+Octopus Deploy's ability to handle software and infrastructure deployment makes it a great tool for developers, DevOps engineers, DevOps managers, and system administrators.

 ## Getting to know Octopus Deploy